-What is CIRTL and who is it for?
+What is CIRTL and Who is it For?
+Heading link

 The Center for the Integration of Research, Teaching and Learning (CIRTL) is a national network of about 40 research universities across the U.S. and Canada that collaborate to provide professional development opportunities for graduate students and postdocs interested in academic careers.
 UIC’s Graduate College and the Center for the Advancement of Teaching Excellence have partnered to establish UIC as a member of the CIRTL network.